 - 1. Staff have received training and on-going support around how to make their classrooms dyslexia friendly. - 2.
 Information about pupils / strategies for dyslexic pupils is kept on 'pupil profile' sheets which are available the pupil's classrooms.
 These are made available to TAs and supply staff and used to support transition between year groups. - 3.
 All classrooms have access to the following resources: reading rulers, pencil grips, magnetic alphabet and magnetic board, reading overlays, choice of writing implements, desk prompts (for numeracy and literacy), Trugs, Nessy. - 4.
 Resources are clearly labelled in dyslexic friendly font and supported by a picture. - 5.
 A visual timetable will be on display. - 6.
 Prompts and key words will be on display in dyslexic friendly font. (see display policy) - 7.
 Cream coloured paper will be used if appropriate. - 8.
 Dyslexia friendly font will be used (Comic Sans). - 9.
 Practical maths equipment is readily available. - 10.
 Cursive handwriting is encouraged where appropriate. - 11.
 Lighting will be appropriate. - 12.
 IWB text will be in comic sans font, non-black but dark print on a pale but non-white background. - 13.
-Flip chart pens will be dark colours but not black. - 14.
-Classrooms, toilets, coat hooks and offices are labelled in dyslexia friendly ways, with photographs/pictures to support the written information.
+Flip chart pens will be dark colours but not black.
+Text will be separated by swapping the colour of pen. - 14.
+Classrooms, toilets, coat hooks and offices are labelled in dyslexia friendly ways, with photographs/pictures to support the written information. - 15.
+Numbers will be used rather than bullet points on flipcharts/IWB